Zurich and Farmers to buy MetLife U.S. P&C business for $3.94 billion

-The Swiss insurer will contribute $2.43 billion through FGI, while the Farmers Exchanges will contribute $1.51 billion, it said in a statement.
+The Swiss insurer will contribute $2.43 billion to the deal through its Farmers Group Inc (FGI) unit, while the Farmers Exchanges will contribute $1.51 billion, Zurich said on Friday.

 The deal will give Farmers Exchanges, to which FGI provides certain administrative and management services, nationwide presence in the United States and access to new distribution channels, Zurich said.